 No tour of Chinatown would be complete without a stop for Chinese noodles and dumplings.
 We stopped at a small noodle shop right off one of the alleys, popular for selling freshly made noodles and dumplings.

 The soup had deliciously flavorful and the pork, tender and not fatty.
-The noodles used were thin and cooked to perfection.
+The noodles were thin and cooked to perfection.

 Stuffed from our previous stops, we could only manage to share one soup.
 We made sure to leave room for the pork and shrimp dumplings, which were delicious.
 Rosemary was a big fan of the Chinese dumplings especially when combined with the salty/sour sauce.
-This was a delicious stop on the Chinatown Bangkok tour!
+This was another delicious stop on the Chinatown Bangkok tour!

 Mung Korn Khao Noodle